Buy one get one 50% off

 -Morgan Freeman

-Welcome to Random Acts of Kindness Week!
-What better way to celebrate Valentine’s Day and week than to commit to adding some extra special random acts that make people feel loved.
+Random Acts of Kindness Week happens every year during Valentine's Day week.
+What better way to celebrate than to commit to adding some extra special random acts that make people feel loved.
 Participating in this week with your kids is a surefire way to spark some good conversations about the importance of kindness.
 Because at the end of the day, there’s nothing more important than encouraging our kids to become caring, empathetic, and compassionate members of our world.
 Modeling ways to leave the world a little better than they find it and following the “Golden Rule” to make people feel safe, brave, and capable when they are in your company are just a few of the outcomes of participating in this week of kindness.
 The end result might just be a generation filled with truly kind and caring people.

 This extra kind week was created by an amazing non-profit organization called The Random Acts of Kindness Foundation.
 This foundation was born in the 1990’s during a summer of violence when a reporter noted that people should stop reporting on “random acts of violence” and start ‘practicing random acts of kindness and senseless acts of beauty.’
 That comment started a movement, a foundation and a mission of making kindness the norm.
 The foundation achieves this by inspiring and facilitating kindness through free resources focusing on schools, workplaces and home/communities because they believe every act of kindness has the potential to inspire positive change in the world.
 And at HABA, so do we!